Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Distributional results under heteroscedasticity

 \section{Distributional results under heteroscedasticity}

-\autoref{sssec_2_3_1} first describes a CLT for estimated projections $\langle \hat{\beta}_{h_n}, X_0 \rangle$ under the FLRM with heteroscedasticity.
-While novel and of potential interest in its own right, the CLT helps to develop the appropriate scaling needed for statistics and to also frame some baseline assumptions that are useful for bootstrap. \autoref{sssec_2_3_2} establishes the consistency of PB for distributional approximations.
-For comparison, \autoref{sssec_2_3_3} then provides a formal result to show that the naive implementation of bootstrap is generally invalid without restrictive conditions on truncation parameters.
+\autoref{sssec_2_3_1} describes a CLT for estimated conditional means $\hat{\mu}_{h_n}(X_0) \equiv \hat{\ap}_{h_n} + \langle \hat{\beta}_{h_n}, X_0 \rangle$ under the FLRM with heteroscedasticity.
+While of potential interest in its own right, the CLT helps to develop the appropriate scaling needed for statistics and to also frame some baseline assumptions that are useful for bootstrap. \autoref{sssec_2_3_2} establishes the consistency of PB for distributional approximations.
+For comparison, \autoref{sssec_2_3_3} then provides a formal result to show that the naive implementation of bootstrap is generally invalid without restrictive conditions on truncation parameters. {We close this section by discussing some theoretical aspects of our bootstrap results in \autoref{ssec_3_4}.}